Got a cookie craving? You’ll love these Soft Almond Butter Cookies with Chocolate and Sea Salt!

 - Add the egg, egg yolk, and vanilla, beating until completely incorporated.

-- Use the palm of your hand to press the balls slightly flat.
+- Use the palm of your hand or the bottom of a glass to press the balls slightly flat.

 - Bake (one sheet at a time) on the center rack of the oven for 7 to 10 minutes, or until set around the edges and just barely beginning to turn golden.